Code of Business Conduct & Ethics

 I’d like to take this opportunity to remind all leaders in ADP that they have the extra responsibility of setting a clear example by treating associates, clients, prospects, vendors and competitors with honesty and respect, and by always following our policies and the law.

-Associates are required to read the policies carefully as they include a number of new provisions.
-They provide associates with information regarding when and how to report any violations.
-Calls and written communications are always dealt with confidentially and will never result in retaliation when a matter is brought forth in good faith.
+Please read the revised policies carefully as they include a number of new provisions.
+They also provide you with information regarding when and how to report any violations.
+Your calls and written communications will always be dealt with confidentially and there will never be retaliation when a matter is brought forth in good faith.

 Carlos A. Rodriguez